CME Credits

 The IARS evaluates the disclosures and, if necessary, resolves any conflicts of interest prior to the start of the activity.
 Individuals who refuse or fail to provide the required disclosures are disqualified from being a planning committee member, teacher, or author of CME, and cannot have control of, or responsibility for, the development, management, presentation or evaluation of the CME activity.

 Click here for a list of those in control of content who have disclosed a relevant financial interest.
+All of the relevant financial relationships listed for these individuals have been mitigated.

 The remaining planners, speakers, and others in a position to control content of this activity have disclosed no relevant financial relationships and have no conflicts of interest.